 Gray whales: The annual migration of the gray whales is one of the longest of all mammals, passing the Vancouver area from March to May on route to Alaska from Mexico and California.
 They can be very playful and curious, and often like to interact with boats, sometimes getting quite close!
 Many gray whales, however, don’t travel that far north at all and instead stay near the coastlines of Vancouver Island all summer long.

 Sea lions: From December through April, sea lions converge on the east side of Vancouver Island to feed on herring that are returning to spawn.
-Encounters with these impressive and playful animals are most frequent in the spring and autumn around Vancouver.
-The species have been hunted extensively in the past, due to their perceived threat to the fishing and farming industries.
-They are now protected, but prey availability, pollution, climate change, and predation by Bigg’s killer whales remain threats to their recovery.
+Encounters with these impressive and playful animals are most frequent in the spring and autumn around Vancouver.Sea lions have been hunted extensively in the past due to their perceived threat to the fishing and farming industries.
+They are now protected, but factors like pollution, climate change, and predation by Bigg’s killer whales remain threats to their recovery.
+This brings to light the importance of Boating Safety On The West Coast to help protect these species.

 Porpoises: Harbour porpoises generally congregate in small groups, except in the spring when they feed on prey concentrated by strong, seasonal tides.
 Dall’s porpoises, their far more social cousins, are more likely to approach and interact with boats.
 Spring is also when you might spot newborn porpoise calves swimming with their mothers.